PRESERVING OUR HISTORY FOR FUTURE GENERATIONS

 1970 - DLG-31 begins its first regular overhaul at Long Beach Naval Shipyard.
 This was destined to be an important overhaul in that STERETT was to receive the conversion to Navy Distillate Fuel, a third NTDS computer, and the Anti-Ship Missile Defense (ASMD-70) system.
 Representing the next generation improvement in defense against the ASCM threat, the ASMD-70 installation was the first for a DLG class.
 Its complexity presented a clear challenge to the Combat Systems Team of STERETT as well as the installing and testing activities.

-2019 - CDR Sean P. Lewis is relieved by CDR Andrew B. Koy becoming DDG-104's ninth and current Commanding Officer while the ship is at pier 2, Naval Base, San Diego.
+2019 - CDR Sean P. Lewis is relieved by CDR Andrew B. Koy becoming DDG-104's ninth Commanding Officer while the ship is at pier 2, Naval Base, San Diego.

 1980 - CG-31 returns to homeport San Diego after completing a 15-month overhaul at Long Beach Naval Shipyard (24 July 1979 - 17 October 1980).
 She is moored outboard of the USS GRIDLEY (CG 21) at pier four.